sspencer/mock/README.md

 ```

 The bind mount keeps the request file outside the image.
 Rebuild the image only
-when the `mock` binary or static UI changes; edit the host `.http` file and
+when the `mock` binary or static UI changes.
+Because the file is mounted from
-restart the container to load new mock routes.
+the host, edits to the host `.http` file are picked up by the running container
+and reloaded automatically.

 If the request file uses `$file` response bodies, mount the whole directory so
 relative file references are available inside the container: